 After that, it becomes trickier to assess eligibility.
-If you have serious, frequent problems with consensus reality (e.g. psychosis) or maintaining a coherent sense of self in daily life, I recommend extreme caution.
+If you have serious, frequent problems with consensus reality (e.g. psychosis) or maintaining a coherent sense of self in daily life, exercise extreme caution.

 Aren’t psychedelics dangerous?
 What about bad trips, jumping off the balcony?

-Besides their illegality in the UK, psychedelics contain powerful psycho-active compounds that demand the utmost caution and respect.
+Besides their illegality in the UK, psychedelics contain powerful psycho-active compounds that demand caution and respect.

-My research and review of the literature leaves me firmly of the opinion that psychedelics are safe for therapeutic purposes if you follow appropriate protocols.
+My research and review of the literature suggest that psychedelics are relatively safe if you closely follow appropriate protocols.
 These protocols relate to the substance, setting, (mind)set and sitters/facilitators.
-I agree with the Multidisciplinary Association for Psychedelic Studies (MAPS) that a ‘bad trip’ is, in the right circumstances better seen as a spiritual challenge and an opportunity for growth.
+I agree with the Multidisciplinary Association for Psychedelic Studies (MAPS) that a ‘bad trip’ can, in the right circumstances, be seen as a spiritual challenge and an opportunity for growth.

-Michael Pollan provides a readable, balanced assessment in ‘What do we know about the risks of psychedelics?’
+Michael Pollan provides a balanced assessment in ‘What do we know about the risks of psychedelics?’